 - Seeded Whole-Wheat Bread

-- You can make this sturdy whole-grain loaf even more substantial–and satisfying–when you consider pretending you’re German and tossing in a handful of walnuts or maybe some pumpkin and sunflower sesame seeds when mixing the dough.
-Bread That sprecheksn the Deutch.
+You can make this sturdy whole-grain loaf even more substantial–and satisfying–when you consider pretending you’re German and tossing in a handful of walnuts or maybe some pumpkin and sunflower sesame seeds when mixing the dough.
+Consider it bread that sprecheksn the Deutch.

 Recipe Testers Reviews